 If someone corrects you when discussing LGBTQIA+ issues, or tries to explain their contrasting point of view, keep open-minded and be willing to see things from their perspective.
 We are all guilty of bias to some extent, and unlearning these biases is vital to being better allies!

 2. Educate, educate, educate

-It can be difficult knowing where to start when looking to become a better ally, as there is lots of information out there.
+It can be difficult to know where to start when looking to become a better ally, as there is lots of information out there.
 If you’re feeling this way, Buffers’ comprehensive resource list is a great place to start: